Master Aviation Weather at Your Own Pace

 This class has been designed to take you beyond the basics with a focus on the entire briefing process with emphasis on how to integrate all of the available weather guidance to minimize your exposure to adverse weather.
 Three of the ten classes will consist of a mock route using live weather at the time the class was held.

-Syllabus includes -
+Syllabus topics include -

-- Class 1 - Review of weather forecasts and observations
+- Review of weather forecasts and observations

-- Class 2 - Elements of the big picture weather
+- Elements of the big picture weather

-- Class 3 - Constant pressure charts (Part 1)
+- Constant pressure charts (Part 1)

-- Class 4 - Constant pressure charts (Part 2)
+- Constant pressure charts (Part 2)

-- Class 6 - Thunderstorm guidance
+- Thunderstorm guidance and considerations

-- Class 7 - Turbulence guidance
+- Turbulence guidance and considerations

-- Class 8 - Extended-range flight planning scenario
+- Extended-range flight planning scenario

-- Class 9 - Short-range flight planning scenario
+- Short-range flight planning scenario

-- Class 10 - NOWcast flight planning scenario
+- NOWcast flight planning scenario

+With the purchase of this class, you will receive a downloaded PDF that contains a table of contents, hyperlinks to all of the unlisted videos of each class and hyperlinks to PDFs containing the slides for each class.
 Please note that the contents are for your personal use only and should not be shared or posted online.
 We appreciate your cooperation.

 Skew-T Weather Essentials